1. Purpose and Goals of the AKA Convention:

 5.1 – All Grand National competitors must be full registrants.

 5.2 – Day Pass registrants are not eligible.

-Individuals and business are encouraged to sponsor the Association and convention by donations to cover costs for trophies, mass ascensions or other expenses.
+Individuals and businesses are encouraged to sponsor the Association and convention by donations to cover costs for trophies, mass ascensions, or other expenses.